 Yes, the percussion massager can be painful depending on what you’re treating (or if you use it incorrectly).
 But, it will greatly help improve general wellness and well-being if utilized properly.

-Who Will Benefit from use of a Percussion Massager?
+Who Will Benefit from the use of a Percussion Massager?

 - Athletes who perform strenuous exercise and place high levels of stress on bones, joints, and tendons